St. Mary Parish, Louisiana

 St. Mary Parish (Paroisse de Sainte-Marie) is a parish located in the U.S. state of Louisiana.
 As of the 2020 census, the population was 49,406.
 The parish seat is Franklin.
 The parish was created in 1811.

-St. Mary Parish comprises the Morgan City, LA Micropolitan Statistical Area, which is also included in the Lafayette-Opelousas-Morgan City, LA Combined Statistical Area.
+St. Mary Parish comprises the Morgan City, LA Micropolitan Statistical Area, which is also included in the Lafayette–Opelousas–Morgan City combined statistical area.

 Geography

 According to the U.S. Census Bureau, the parish has a total area of 1119 sqmi, of which 555 sqmi is land and 564 sqmi (50%) is water.
 Cypremort Point State Park is located in the parish on Vermilion Bay.